ShokoLocoMocco/idv-exploratory/narrative/sketches/architecture.md

 ```

 #### lines.js
-*Multiple lines chart of number of groups by ideology every year (2000-2019)*
+*Small multiple line charts of number of groups by ideology every year (2000-2019)*
-:small_red_triangle: highlight a line

 #### bar-ideology.js
 *Number of groups by ideology in NYS (2000-2019)*